Samsung/tizen-docs/docs/application/native/guides/ui/efl/wearable/component-gengrid.md

 4. Register the [callback](#callbacks) functions for the gengrid and its items.

-   The following example shows how to define a callback for when the gengrid item is selected:
+   The following example shows how to define a callback when the gengrid item is selected:

    ```
    static void